isomerpages/singapore-customs-cms/_import-certificate-and-delivery-verification/Import Certificate and Delivery Verification/import-certificate.md

 The new owner of the goods should also submit a  [New Ownership Declaration Letter](/files/businesses/PSB/New Ownership Declaration Letter.docx) that the goods are for their use only.

 ## Cancelling your IC
 If you decide not to import the goods after obtaining the IC, you should notify us via the [online application form](https://go.gov.sg/icdv) found on the [NTP website](https://www.ntp.gov.sg/home) for cancellation at least 14 days before the IC expires.
-Please also provide an exporter's declaration to confirm the goods have not been exported to Singapore
+Please also provide an exporter's declaration to confirm the goods have not been exported to Singapore.
+Each application will typically be processed within two working days upon receipt of the completed application with all relevant supporting documents.

 ## Penalties